TheGoodlike13/liberty_or_death/README.md

     EOF

 Unfortunately, this is as far as our streak goes.
-I end up making a few typos, although it seems correcting them is not a big deal after all.
+I end up making a few typos, although correcting them is not a big deal.
 But none of the typos were the problem.
-The problem is "Invalid DN syntax (34)".
+The problem is `Invalid DN syntax (34)`.
 Great.
 I'm so glad you told me which one is the problem so I can fix it...

 Turns out I had misspelled the very first DN!
 Look: